 Instructions

-With the mixer on low speed, gradually add in the butter 1 tablespoon at a time, waiting until it is fully incorporated before adding the next tablespoon.
 Once all of the butter is incorporated, increase the speed to medium-low and continue kneading until the dough is smooth and elastic, about 8 minutes more.
-(See Notes about trying the window pane test!)
 Scrape the dough down into the bowl.
-Cover, and let rise in a warm place until doubled in size, about 1 hour.
+Cover, and let rise in a warm place until doubled in size, about 45 minutes.

-Lightly grease two 8¼x4½-inch loaf pans with softened butter.
+Lightly grease a 8¼x4½-inch loaf pan with softened butter.

 Video